 Digits ,[+-] are special characters.
 Comma (,) causes DTMF dialing to pause for two seconds.
 Sequential numbers may be created using [min+max].
 Random numbers may be created using [min-max].
 Min and max represent the minimum and maximum values of the number.
 A left bracket, plus or minus, and right bracket are required.
 For example: 55512[00-99] indicates to send a random number between 5551200 and 5551299.
-The minimum and maximum values may range from 0 through 9999 and do not require the same number of digits.
+The minimum and maximum values are limited to four digits each, may range from 0 through 9999, and do not require the same number of digits.
 The minimum and maximum values may not contain or #.
 Brackets may be repeated, but may not be nested.